UPinar/GitCommands/README.md

 git commit -m "initial commit"
 	files inside stage area has been commited

+git commit -a -m "add and commit"
+	both add and commit the changes inside the repo

 git log
 	list the information about the last commits have been made